Lucian Grainge: Universal Music Group

 Grainge became the chairman of the UK division of the Universal Music Group, and then in 2005 of Universal Music Group International.
 He served in this position until 2010.
 On 1 January 2011 he became CEO of Universal Music Group, and then chairman on 9 March 2011, succeeding Doug Morris.

 Within his first year as chairman & CEO of Universal, the company acquired EMI's Recorded Music operations.
 Grainge argued that selling to Universal was the only way to improve EMI, for the benefit of the entire industry.
 UMG subsequently attempted to revitalise former EMI labels including Capitol Records and Virgin Records.
 Commenting on the EMI acquisition, BuzzFeed commented that "Grainge will go down as the master architect of what is likely to be the last big deal in the music business".

 As chairman and Chief Executive of Universal, Grainge has also sought to increase the group's international digital expansion via distribution partnerships with technology companies, including Apple, Spotify, Facebook, Tencent, and YouTube.
 Grainge led the 2017 multi-year global license agreement between UMG and Spotify.

 Grainge led the acquisition of Bravado, then part of Sanctuary, and transformed it into UMG's entertainment merchandising and brand management division, Bravado.
 The company represents artists including Justin Bieber and Lady Gaga, having formed partnerships with retailers including Barneys, Bloomingdale's and Selfridge's.

 Grainge also oversaw the expansion of classical labels Deutsche Grammophon and Decca Classics, and agreed a global strategic partnership with entertainment company Live Nation.

 In 2017, UMG was worth $22 billion, triple what it was worth when Grainge took over at the company.
 In July 2018, JPMorgan said that UMG could be worth as much as $40 billion and then increased the valuation to $50 billion in 2019.

 In 2015, Vivendi announced that Grainge had agreed to extend his tenure as UMG's chairman and CEO until at least 2020, stating he was key to its strategy.
 Under his management, UMG experienced growth in annual revenue, digital recorded music revenue and EBITDA.
 Grainge successfully floated UMG into its IPO in 2021.

 Personal life

 In 1993, Grainge's first wife, Samantha Berg, experienced complications while giving birth to their son Elliot, and fell into a coma from which she never recovered.
 She died in England in 2007.
 Elliot Grainge is founder and CEO of independent record label 10K Projects.

 In 2002, Grainge married his second wife, Caroline.
 Their daughter Alice was born in 2001.
 Grainge is also stepfather to Caroline's daughter from a previous marriage, Betsy.
 In November 2012 Grainge and his wife reportedly paid US$13 million for a house in Pacific Palisades.
-They had previously leased a Brentwood home from the owner of Rhino Entertainment.
+They had previously leased a Brentwood, Los Angeles home from the owner of Rhino Entertainment.

-In March 2020, Grainge was admitted to intensive care for a month in Los Angeles after contracting COVID-19, subsequently fully recovering.
+In March 2020, Grainge was admitted to intensive care for a month in Los Angeles after contracting COVID-19.
+He spent one month in a hospital for this, and took an additional five months to fully recover.